spectre-app/www/content/blog/2021-02-04-whats-a-password.md

 I don't want to worry about ever forgetting or losing my passwords again : It's math.
 The solution doesn't disappear just because you forgot it.
-Even if you were to lose everything you have and hold, get Spectre, enter your name and master password, and it's got your passwords, all of them, instantly, no Internet, just math.
+Even if you were to lose everything you have and hold, get Spectre, enter your full name and personal secret, and it's got your passwords, all of them, instantly, no Internet, just math.
-But uh – don't forget your master password.
+But uh – don't forget your personal secret.
 Without it, you're not you.
 You're the clone.

 I want passwords that are *scientifically* good passwords : Spectre's passwords are cryptographically generated from uniform one-way hashing algorithms encoded into password policies designed to find the perfect balance between maximum entropy and maximum usability.